Thore Horve: Early life and career

-He was born in Hetland.
+He was born in Hetland Municipality.
 He graduated from the Norwegian Naval Academy in 1920 and served on various ships.
 In 1927 he married Bergljot Sollie (1903–1994), daughter of politician Harald Bredo Sollie.

 World War II

 When Nazi Germany attacked Norway in April 1940, setting off war, Lt.
 Cdr.
 Horve was the commander of HNoMS Draug.
-During the night of 9 April, Draug was patrolling and watching shipping in the Karmsund.
+During the night of 9 April, Draug was patrolling and watching shipping in the Karmsundet.
 At about 0200hrs, Horve was notified that Oslofjord Fortress was engaging an unknown enemy force in the Oslofjord, leading to the crew being ordered to full combat stations.
 At 0400hrs, an unknown ship, flying no national flag, was observed sailing northwards through the Karmsund.
 The ship refused to stop after both flares and warning shots had been fired and Draug had to give chase and capture the vessel.
 After leading the unknown ship into Haugesund, its identity was found to be the 7,624 ton German vessel Main.
 The two ships left Haugesund at about 0900hrs, but soon came under attack from a Luftwaffe bomber around 40 nmi off the Norwegian coast.
 The bombs, aimed at the Main, missed but the German captain immediately scuttled his vessel and ordered his crew to abandon ship.

 Horve remained commander of Draug until 3 November 1941.
 He was also commander of HNoMS Sleipner from 28 June 1940 to December 1941.
 He subsequently had command of Glaisdale.
 He worked in the Royal Norwegian Navy High Command in London from 1941 to 1942, headed the Norwegian MTB Flotilla in Shetland from 1943 to 1944, and worked again at the Navy High Command from 1944 to 1945 and the Navy Special Service (Marinens Spesialtjeneste) in 1945.